 Please read this policy carefully to understand how we collect, use and store your personal data.

-At Bury Hospice we take your privacy seriously and are committed to protecting your personal information.
-We are legally obliged to use your information in line with all laws concerning the protection of personnel information including the Data Protection Act 1998 and the Privacy Electronic Communications (EC Directive) Regulations 2003 and the new EU General Data Protection Regulation (GDPR) of May 2018.
+- At Bury Hospice we take your privacy seriously and are committed to protecting your personal information.
+We are legally obliged to use your information in line with all laws concerning the protection of personnel information including the Data Protection Act 2018, the Privacy Electronic Communications (EC Directive) Regulations 2003 and the EU General Data Protection Regulation (GDPR) of May 2018.

 - How we collect information